Kunal-Rawal-Cognizant/git-learnings/README.md

-This is first change in the git.
+This is first change in the git in dev branch.